nekooei/emitter_task/specification.md

 <dl>
 <dt><a href="#off">off(event, [fn])</a> ⇒ <code>number</code></dt>
-<dd><p>Unsubscribe an event name and all its subscribed functions or unsubscribe en event name
+<dd><p>Unsubscribe an event name and all its subscribed functions or unsubscribe an event name
-and the function</p>
+and the function provided only</p>
 </dd>
 <dt><a href="#on">on(event, fn)</a> ⇒ <code>number</code></dt>
 <dd><p>Subscribe a function to be called every time the event name is triggered</p>